MitchBradley/Grbl_Esp32-wiki/Using-Bletooth.md

 - Make sure **#define ENABLE_BLUETOOTH** is not commented out in **config.h**.
 - Use a serial port terminal to set the Bluetooth name using **$I=NAME**, where NAME is the Bluetooth name you want.
 I don't know all the naming rules, so keep it short and simple.
 There is no capability to use a password yet.
 Grbl converts all input to capital letters, so lowercase will cannot be used.
 - Reboot the ESP32 to turn on Bluetooth with that name.
+Grbl will send **Starting Bluetooth:ESP32BT** as the first item when booting to let you know Bluetooth is on.
+ESP32BT is the Bluetooth name I used in this case.
 Grbl will now respond on either Bluetooth or Serial data.
 All Bluetooth sends are echo'd on the Serial port if you want to watch the data.
 - Bluetooth is setup as a serial Bluetooth.
 This means when you pair it with a device, it will look like a serial port.
 This allow backward compatibility with existing serial port senders, like Universal GCode Sender
 - **Caution:** Do not pair while running a job.
 The ESP32 will likely interrupt and/or watchdog issues while the stepper timer is running and the pairing process is running.